solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 ## Local Validator Node Testing in editor

-Integration testing using programmatic loading of a local validator node is defined in the `tests/integration.rs` file.
+Integration testing โดยใช้ programmatic loading of a local validator node is defined in the `tests/integration.rs` file.

 By default, the template repo integration tests will only be runnable from the command line using `cargo test-bpf`.
-The following steps will enable you to run within the editor as well as displaying program validator logs and `msg!` outputs from your program:
+The following steps will enable you to run within the editor as well as displaying program validator logs และ `msg!` outputs from your program:

 1. In the repo directory run `cargo build-bpf` to build the sample program
 2. In the editor, open `tests/integration.rs`